California Institute of the Arts: History

-Lavine navigated the 1994 Northridge Earthquake which closed the main building in Valencia at the start of the spring semester.
+Seven years into his tenure, President Lavine navigated the 1994 Northridge Earthquake, which closed the main building in Valencia at the start of the spring semester.
 Classes were held in rental party tents on the 60 acre grounds, and alternate teaching locations were scattered miles apart around Los Angeles County.
-The building was “red tagged” and not allowed to be used until millions of dollars of repairs were performed.
-The Federal Emergency Management Agency provided the bulk of the financial assistance allowing fundamental repairs due to seismic activity to occur, with private donations allowing the renovations of certain spaces in the building, which opened during the fall semester.
+The building was "red tagged" and not allowed to be used until millions of dollars of repairs were performed.
+Under the advisement of James Haire of American Conservatory Theater, Lavine was able to allocate emergency funding from Federal Emergency Management Agency.
+This funding provided the bulk of the financial assistance for structural repairs due to seismic activity.
+Additionally, private donations supported with aesthetic renovations of curated spaces in the building.
+CalArts reopened its doors to its Valencia campus in the fall 1994 semester.

-Also in 1994, Herb Alpert, a professional musician and admirer of the institute, established the Alpert Awards in the Arts in collaboration with CalArts and his Herb Alpert Foundation.
-The foundation provides the funding for the awards and related activity.
-The Institute's faculty in the fields film/new media, visual arts, theatre, dance, and music select artists in their field to nominate an individual artist who is recognized for their innovation in their given medium.
-Recipients of the award have a visiting artist residency at CalArts, mentor students, and sometimes premiere work.
-In 2008, CalArts named the School of Music for Alpert, in recognition of his ongoing support.

-On August 29, 2014, a freshman student identified as Regina filed a Title IX process complaint with the U.S. Department of Education's Office of Civil Rights against CalArts, alleging an improper response to her reported rape by a classmate.
-According to Aljazeera, the CalArts administration's process included the questioning of the victim, "...ask[ing] her questions about her drinking habits, how often she partied, the length of her dress, ..."
-The victim alleged that she was also subjected to retaliation from friends of the perpetrator.
-The perpetrator was ultimately found responsible by the Institute's investigation process and was suspended.
-The student's process complaint was investigated and dismissed by the Department of Education's Office of Civil Rights.
-During the process of the complainant's Title IX investigation, CalArts students walked out of their classes and protested in solidarity with the victim, later initiating a student-led meeting to discuss the issue of sexual assault.

 On June 24, 2015, Lavine announced he would step down as president in May 2017, after 29 years in the position.

-On December 13, 2016, after an 18-month search which included over 500 candidates, Chair Tim Disney and the CalArts board of trustees announced that Ravi S. Rajan, then the dean of the School of the Arts at the State University of New York at Purchase, was unanimously selected as president, to begin in June 2017.
+After an 18-month search (which included over 500 candidates), Board Chair Tim Disney and the CalArts board of trustees announced on December 13, 2016, that Ravi S. Rajan, then the dean of the School of the Arts at the State University of New York at Purchase, was unanimously selected as president, to begin in June 2017.

-Over the years the institute has developed experimental interdisciplinary laboratories such as the Center for Experiments in Art, Information, and Technology, Center for Integrated Media, Center for New Performance at CalArts, and the Cotsen Center for Puppetry and the Arts.
-Some of these experimental labs continue today.
+Over the years, the institute has developed experimental interdisciplinary laboratories through extramural funding such as the CHANEL Center for Artists and Technology; the Center for Integrated Media; and the Cotsen Center for Puppetry.